Feast of St. Agnes: January 21

-What’s in a name?
-For some, maybe a lifetime!
-Agnes, whose name means “chaste or pure” in Greek and “lamb” in Latin, bears this out.
-So much of what we know about her is shrouded in legends that have been handed down by historians of the fifth and sixth century, historians who generally agree that the only thing we can know with certainty is that St. Agnes was a virgin and a martyr.
-Having chosen Christ as her only Love, she, chaste and pure, was led like a lamb to the slaughter, willing to die rather than to lose her virginity or deny her faith.
+St. Agnes of Rome was martyred in AD 303.
+The story of her martyrdom is shrouded in legends that have been handed down by historians of the fifth and sixth century, but all stories agree that St. Agnes was a virgin and a martyr.
+Having chosen Christ as her only love, she was led like a lamb to the slaughter, willing to die rather than to lose her virginity or deny her faith.